easystats/easystats/paper/paper.md

 # Summary

 The **easystats** project is a collection of R packages that provides a unified and intuitive framework for data wrangling and statistical analysis.
-The ecosystem is built around a "tidyverse-like" philosophy of consistency, user-friendliness, and interoperability between packages.
+The ecosystem is built around a philosophy of consistency, user-friendliness, and interoperability between packages, similar to the Tidyverse [@Wickham2019].
 It aims to simplify the process of preparing, conducting, interpreting, and reporting statistical analyses by offering tools for a wide range of common tasks.
 These tasks include, for instance, data wrangling [`{datawizard}`, @patil_datawizard_2022], model assessment [`{performance}`, @Lüdecke2020performance], understanding and describing model parameters [`{parameters}`, @Lüdecke2020parameters], including Bayesian models [`{bayestestR}`, @Makowski2019], computation of effect sizes [`{effectsize}`, @Ben-Shachar2020], calculating and visualizing marginal effects [`{modelbased}`, @Makowski2025modelbased], and generating publication-ready figures [`{see}`, @ludecke_see_2021] or reports of statistical models [`{report}`, @report_remi_2023].
 The **easystats** ecosystem is designed to be accessible to both novice and experienced R users, promoting reproducible research and a more seamless workflow from data exploration to result communication.

 # Statement of Need

-The R programming language is a powerful and dominant tool for statistical computing in academic research.
-However, its power is distributed across a vast and fragmented ecosystem of packages.
-For a researcher to conduct a comprehensive statistical analysis—from fitting a model to checking its assumptions, interpreting its parameters, and visualizing the results—they often need to learn and combine numerous packages, each with its own unique syntax, design principles, and output structures.
-This fragmentation presents a significant barrier to entry for new users and creates an inefficient and often confusing workflow, even for experienced analysts.
+R is a powerful language for statistical computing, but its capabilities are scattered across a fragmented ecosystem of packages.
+Conducting a full analysis consisting of modeling, diagnostics, interpretation, and visualization, often requires juggling multiple tools with different syntax, design principles, outputs, and classes.
+This creates barriers for newcomers and inefficiencies even for experienced users.

-The **easystats** ecosystem addresses this challenge by providing a unified, consistent, and intuitive framework for data wrangling, data exploration, statistical summaries and modeling, visualization, and reporting in R. Its primary goal is to make robust and transparent statistical analysis more accessible to a broad range of users, from students to seasoned researchers. **easystats** achieves this through a suite of lightweight and interoperable packages, each designed to handle a specific stage of the statistical workflow.
-These packages share a consistent syntax and work seamlessly together, hence dramatically lowering the cognitive load required to conduct such analytical workflows.
+The **easystats** ecosystem addresses this challenge by providing a unified framework for wrangling, exploration, modeling, visualization, and reporting in R. Its lightweight, interoperable packages focus on different stages of the statistical workflow, and share consistent syntax and integrate seamlessly, making robust analysis more accessible while reducing cognitive load.

 Other software toolkits often serve different purposes.
 The `{tidyverse}` [@Wickham2019], for example, provides a world-class environment for data manipulation and general-purpose plotting but does not focus on the intricacies of statistical model interpretation and reporting.
-Specialist packages like `{lme4}` [@bates_fitting_2015] for mixed-effects models or `{marginaleffects}` [@arel-bundock_how_2024] for marginal effects and predictions are essential tools, but **easystats** serves as a complementary "meta-layer" that provides a single, easy-to-learn interface for interacting with the outputs from these and many other modeling packages.
-This allows researchers to focus on their scientific questions rather than on the technical idiosyncrasies of different software implementations.
-Hence, **easystats** fills a critical need in the R ecosystem for a user-friendly and cohesive suite of tools dedicated to the statistical modeling pipeline.
+Specialist packages like `{lme4}` [@bates_fitting_2015] for mixed-effects models or `{marginaleffects}` [@arel-bundock_how_2024] for marginal effects and predictions are essential tools, but **easystats** serves as a complementary meta-layer that provides a single, easy-to-learn interface for interacting with the outputs from these and many other modeling packages.
+This allows analysts and researchers to focus on scientific questions rather than the technical idiosyncrasies of software implementations. **easystats** meets a critical need when doing statistics in R by delivering a coherent, intuitive suite of tools that span the statistical modeling pipeline.

 The modularity of the **easystats** packages enables developers to select and use only the necessary components.
 For example, `{insight}`, a dependency-free package for retrieving model information, is utilized by 45 other CRAN packages, and `{parameters}` is used by 22.
 In contrast, the `{easystats}` meta-package provides users with a cohesive experience, granting access to the entire ecosystem and its consistent design principles without needing to know the specific package of each function.